qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

 .. note:: Commands in the following sections are based on the binary and source for firmware images without modem and GPS (see the command in :ref:`Mapping firmware distributions to git repositories <Mapping_firmware_table>`).
 Hence, ``qualcomm-linux-spf-1-0_ap_standard_oem_nm-qimpsdk`` is used.
 If you use any other distribution, then update the directory accordingly.

-The **Git command** column (see :ref:`Mapping firmware distributions to git repositories <Mapping_firmware_table>`) provides information about the git repositories that contain the firmware sources.
+The **Git command** column (in the :ref:`Mapping firmware distributions to git repositories <Mapping_firmware_table>` table) provides information about the git repositories that contain the firmware sources.
 Qualcomm servers host these repositories.
 Clone the appropriate repositories based on your access profile and use case.

 The following ``git clone`` command downloads the selected firmware components in source, except the modem: